The greatest waste … is failure to use the abilities of people … to learn about their frustrations and about the contributions they are eager to make.

 W. Edwards Deming

-Retrospectives play a key role in continuous improvement.
-However they often fail to deliver due to lack of clear vision or product goals, dysfunctional team dynamics, and no real follow-through on improvement actions.
+Retrospectives play a key role in building a high-performing agile delivery system.
+However they often fail to deliver due to lack of clear goals, dysfunctional team dynamics, and no real follow-through on improvement actions.
 This article seeks to help make retrospectives work for your team and your organization.

 Summary